552020/CPP02/README.md

 - [ ]
 - [ ]

+### Overloading the << stream insertion vs Fixed operations

+// Note the difference between this overlaoading function and the overloading of the << operator.
+This one is a member
+// function and takes only one argument, the other is defined outside the class and takes two arguments.
+And this is
+// beacasue the left operand is the object itself, and the right operand is the other object.
+Overloading comparison
+// operator >

 ### Arithmetic operations

 The approach of converting fixed-point values to floating-point for arithmetic operations and then converting them back offers several advantages, making it an easier or "better" approach for certain applications.
 This methodology simplifies the implementation of arithmetic operations by leveraging the inherent capabilities of floating-point arithmetic, such as automatic handling of underflow and overflow, and more intuitive handling of multiplication and division, which can be complex in fixed-point arithmetic due to the need for precise scaling and bit manipulation.